TTEAM®/TTouch® Practitioner 2

 Eventing has continued to be part of Jan’s life.
 She has brought several horses along, most notably, Harry Who?, a Thoroughbred/Cleveland Bay gelding she competed at the advanced level.
 It is her strong relationship with Harry that led her to take the TTouch® bridleless riding training and develop it into a bridleless jumping exhibition set to music with Harry.
 Jan and Harry performed at the 2001, 2002, and 2003 Horse World Expo in Timonium, MD; the 2004 Horse World Expo in Harrisburg, PA; the 2005 and 2006 Equine Extravaganza in Richmond, Virginia; the 2000 International Centered Riding Symposium; the 2000 and 2001 Cleveland Bay Affaire; and at polo games and horse shows throughout Virginia.
 Read more about Jan and Harry's bridleless performances HERE.

 Jan is an avid supporter of The Middleburg Humane Foundation.
-She has helped foster, train, and care for several animals rescued by the organization including Buddy, an abused mini-mule, that she now owns.
+She has helped foster, train, and care for several animals rescued by the organization.
 Her deep empathy for these animals has made her an outspoken supporter of the humane care of all equids.

 Though she sees horses as her most important instructors, Jan credits her human teachers as well.
 In addition to Linda Tellington-Jones, Jan cites Gabor Foltenyi, Jimmy Wofford, Karen O'Connor, and Denny Emerson as the most influential.
 A perpetual student, Jan continues to train herself and is on a continual quest to learn more about her equine friends.
 Her studies in liberty training with California-based trainer Carolyn Resnick during the past several years have given Jan many new tools for her training.